 In September 2014, All Saints introduced the new primary curriculum.
 Some subjects are taught discretely, whilst others are planned and delivered in a cross-curricular thematic approach where appropriate links can be made.

 Our curriculum threads SMSC (Spiritual, Moral, Social and Cultural) development across the whole curriculum and underpins our Christian ethos.
 This ensures all children are fully equipped for their future life in modern Britain.
-RE, Collective worship and PSHE support this development and actively engages children with opportunities to consider their role in the wider community and on a national and an international scale.
+The British values of democracy, rule of law, freedom, respect and tolerance are taught alongside our core Christian values of forgiveness, love and compassion.
+RE, Collective worship and PSHE together with the ethos of our school support this development and actively engages children with opportunities to consider their role in the wider community and on a national and an international scale.

 English consists of reading (word reading and comprehension), writing (spelling and handwriting and composition), grammar and punctuation and speaking and listening.
 In Early Years and Key Stage 1 phonics is also taught on a daily basis.